bloominstituteoftechnology/build-sprint-better-professer-reusable-BE/README.md

   "last_name": "jake"
 }

 /users/login  POST endpoint for logging in with a registered user.
 Required inputs are username and password.
-This will return the id of the professor/user and the token
+This will return the id of the professor/user and the token. this will return an object that looks like this:

+{
+  "id": 2,
+  "token": "hashed token"
+}

 students/user/:id GET endpoint for displaying the list of students that belong to the logged in userId.
 So the :id in the endpoint is the user id.